 By using the DelsaNano C Particle and Zeta Potential Analyzer, Auto Titrator and the Flow Cell, the Zeta Potentials of a colloidal silica polishing slurry were measured as a function of solution pH values.
-The above figure shows the experimental results on the Zeta potentials of this colloidal silica polishing slurry from 3 to 12 pH.
-It was found that a pH level between 10 and 11 pH will result in the highest absolute Zeta potential values.
+Figure 1 shows the experimental results on the Zeta potentials of this colloidal silica polishing slurry from 3 to 12pH.
+It is found that a pH level between 10 and 11pH will result in the highest absolute Zeta potential values.
 The results indicate that the Zeta potential may be controlled by adjusting the pH level of the slurry.
 The possible explanation for this is that increasing or decreasing the pH level changes the amount of ions available in the slurry, which affects the charge in the double layer.